-The European Ambient Air Quality Directive2008/50/EC ^[2] was promulgated into UK law in 2010.
-Whilst the UK has now left the European Union, in 2021 it still followed the requirements set out in 2008/50/EC.
+The European Ambient Air Quality Directive 2008/50/EC [2] was promulgated into UK law in 2010.
+Whilst the UK has now left the European Union, in 2022, it still followed the requirements set out in 2008/50/EC, in England via 'The Air Quality Standards Regulations (AQSR 2010)', and variations of these for the Devolved Administrations in Scottish Government, Welsh Government and The Northern Ireland Assembly).
+It is noteworthy these are amended by 'The Air Quality (Amendment of Domestic Regulations) (EU Exit) Regulations 2019', and variations of similar EU exit legislation for the aforementioned Devolved Administrations.

-The Directive sets out concentration limits and data quality objectives for different pollutants.
+2008/50/EC sets out concentration limits and data quality objectives for different pollutants.
 For Particulate Matter (PM), two size fractions are measured - PM{10} (the concentration of particulate matter below 10 microns in diameter), and $PM{2.5}$ (the concentration of particulate below 2.5 microns in diameter).
-The Directive sets out that instruments used for particulate matter monitoring should have a measurement uncertainty below 25 %.
+2008/50/EC sets out that instruments used for particulate matter monitoring should have a measurement uncertainty below 25 %.

-For PM{10} and $PM{2.5}$ the Directive requires that countries use the reference methods or else prove that the instruments they use are equivalent to the reference method.
-The reference method is covered by EU Standard EN12341:2014^[3].
+For PM10 and PM{2.5} 2008/50/EC requires that countries use the reference methods or else prove that the instruments they use are equivalent to the reference method.
+The reference method is covered by EU Standard EN12341:2014 [3].

-The process of equivalence testing is covered by EU Standard EN16450:2017^[1].
-Primarily this relates to setting out laboratory and field test requirements in order to show that candidate instruments can be proven to have an expanded uncertainty below the 25 % defined in the Directive.
+The process of equivalence testing is covered by EU Standard EN16450:2017 [1].
+Primarily this relates to setting out laboratory and field test requirements in order to show that candidate instruments can be proven to have an expanded uncertainty below the 25 % defined in 2008/50/EC.
 For the field testing this requires operating the candidate instruments alongside the reference instruments.
 Additionally, EN16450:2017 requires that countries continually prove that the instruments they deploy are still equivalent to the reference method accounting for the changing pollution climates since the initial tests were undertaken.
-As with the initial field testing, this process requires operating the candidate instruments.
+As with the initial field testing, this process requires operating the candidate instruments alongside the reference instruments.

-[2] DIRECTIVE 2008/50/EC OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 21 May 2008 on ambient air quality and cleaner air for Europe http://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=OJ:L:2008:152:0001:0044:EN:PDF
+^[2] DIRECTIVE 2008/50/EC OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 21 May 2008 on ambient air quality and cleaner air for Europe http://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=OJ:L:2008:152:0001:0044:EN:PDF